Gathering detailed insights and metrics for @furystack/rest-client-got

 and usingAsync()

-A powerful logging library that allows you to create log entries with scopes, levels and custom data and process them with a logic you'd like.
+A powerful logging library that allows you to create log entries with scopes, levels, and custom data, and process them with your own logic.
 You can collect telemetry or create a crash dump collector.

-Inject is a DI / IOC utility that allows you to handle your dependencies easily is a hearth and soul of the stack.
-In short terms - Just mark your services as Injectable()
+Inject is a DI/IoC utility that allows you to handle your dependencies easily and is the heart and soul of the stack.
+In short—just mark your services as Injectable()

 and use injector.getInstance(...)